xanderdunn/HDF5Kit/README.md

     - `brew install hdf5`
     - `swift build -Xlinker -L/usr/local/lib/`
     - `swift test -Xlinker -L/usr/local/lib/`
     - To generate the tests for Linux: `swift test --generate-linuxmain -Xlinker -L/usr/local/lib/`.
 This must be run with the Xcode-provided Swift at /usr/bin/swift.
+It does not work in Swift for Tensorflow or the Swift release build for macOS on swift.org.
 - Ubuntu
     - `sudo apt install libhdf5-serial-dev`
     - `swift build -Xlinker -L/usr/lib/hdf5/serial/`